jamerst/o-data-grid/packages/o-data-grid-pro/README.md

 ### <a id="ODataGridColDef">ODataGridColDef</a>
 The column definition is again similar to the standard [GridColDef](https://mui.com/components/data-grid/columns/).

+Strong typing is supported through the `TRow` generic type.
+The original unflattened type can be accessed using the `result` property of the grid row parameters.
+Action columns are also supported using the `ODataGridColumns<T>` type.

+The `TDate` generic type is also available to specify the date provider type for dateTime columns with a date picker filter.

 #### Modifications
 | Name | Change | Description |